Phishing

 In email impersonation phishing scams, attackers attempt to impersonate Duke staff.

-1. The attacker registers an email address outside of Duke (such as Gmail) that appears to be a personal email account for the person they're impersonating.
+1. The attacker registers an email address outside of Duke (such as Gmail, Hotmail, or another service) that appears to be a personal email account for the person they are impersonating.

-2. Using publicly available information to determine targets, the attacker then sends a message to users they suspect may work with the person they're impersonating.
+2. Using publicly available information to determine targets, the attacker then sends a message to users they suspect may work with the person they are impersonating.
 These messages often begin with a simple request such as "Are you available?" or "May I ask a favor of you?".

 Key Actions